Leonid Chernovetskyi: Career

 Soon after perestroika, he went into private business, becoming one of the earliest big businesspeople in Kyiv.
 He founded the Pravex Group (Правекс, an abbreviated from "Law, Economics and Sociology").
 Later the banking division of the Pravex Group rose into the Pravex Bank - one of the largest banks in Ukraine, possessing a dense network of offices in Kyiv and other regions.
 In 2001, Chernovestkyi and his bank founded the "Kyiv Bank Union" banking association.
 Pravex Bank was sold in 2008 to Banca Intesa São Paulo for 509 million euros.
 Chernovetskyi has acknowledged giving millions in bribes during his days as a businessman.

 In 2012, Leonid Chernovetskiy founded the Chernovetskyi Investment Group, a venture capital group based in Kyiv.
 In 2015, the Chernovetskyi Investment Group made an investment of $1 million into Busfor, a Moscow-based online tour company.

-On August 18, 2008 President Victor Yushchenko granted him the Order of Yaroslav the Wise, though it was harshly opposed by Prime Minister Yulia Tymoshenko who urged to "stop granting decorations to corruptionists".
+On 18 August 2008 President Victor Yushchenko granted him the Order of Yaroslav the Wise, though it was harshly opposed by Prime Minister Yulia Tymoshenko who urged to "stop granting decorations to corruptionists".

 Chernovestkyi is a member of the Embassy of God, an evangelical church founded by Nigerian immigrant Sunday Adelaja.
 He is also a longtime philanthropist of Kyiv, caring for the city's old and poor.

 In January 2009 Chernovitskyi bought FC Arsenal Kyiv for 1 Hryvnia from Ukrainian businessman Vadim Rabinovich.

 In February 2009 he released a compact disc with "popular songs of the 1980s" sung by him.

 In 2009 he became the man of the year according to Korrespondent magazine.

-On January 2, 2013 Leonid Chernovetskiy founded Chernovetskyi Investment Group, investment potential of which exceeds 750 million dollars.
+On 2 January 2013 Leonid Chernovetskiy founded Chernovetskyi Investment Group, investment potential of which exceeds 750 million dollars.

 He is currently Honorary President of Chernovetskyi Investment Group.

 Chernovetskyi was nicknamed "Cosmos" (Космос) after he publicly announced that he intends to fly in outer space with his cat.
 However, that name got stuck with him later due to his non-ordinary administrative and political decisions and announcements that have been viewed as "bizarre".
 He has sung at rallies and offered to auction off his kisses.
 That behavior prompted some officials to call for a medical examination into whether he is mentally healthy to govern the city.
-In response, Chernovetsky posed on March 18, 2009 in tight swimming trunks in front of scores of reporters to try to show he was both physically and mentally fit.
+In response, Chernovetsky posed, on 18 March 2009, in tight swimming trunks in front of scores of reporters to try to show he was both physically and mentally fit.

 Chernovestkyi was the subject of several personal and political attacks when he took office as mayor of Kyiv.
 Some were critical about his lack of experience and his authoritarianism.
 Others considered him off-balance or speculated that he has drug or alcohol problems.
 However, none of these accusations have been proven to date.